innoave/asserting/README.md

 ASSERTING_HIGHLIGHT_DIFFS = "red-blue"
 ```

-By default the mode `red-green` is used.
+By default, the mode `red-green` is used.
 Differences are colored in
 <span style="color: green">green</span> and <span style="color: red">red</span>.

 Differences are only highlighted if the crate feature `colored` is enabled.
 The configuration via
 the environment variable only works when the crate feature `std` is enabled too.
-In no-std projects
+In no-std projects,
 the default colors red and green are used.

 ## Available Assertions

 This chapter gives an overview for the assertions provided by `asserting`.
 For a comprehensive list
 of available assertions including examples browse the documentation of the [`assertions`] module.
-The documentation of the assertion traits contain examples on how to use each assertion.
+The documentation of the assertion traits contains examples on how to use each assertion.
 The
 [crate level documentation][docs-url] contains lots of examples as a quick introduction.

 ### Equality